AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/visual-prog_with_flow.md

 There are two types of Flow in {{ProductName}}: level flow, and unit flow.
 Level flow lets you define the logic of a level, and unit flow lets you define the parameters and logic for a specific object.

-The ~{ Level Flow Editor }~ (**Window > Level Flow Editor**) handles all of the logic you want to happen when loading your level, or when the game is running, including spawning units, applying level effects, and triggering events.
+The ~{ Level Flow Editor }~ (**Window > Level Flow Editor**) handles all of the logic you want to happen when loading your level, or when the engine is running, including spawning units, applying level effects, and triggering events.

 To create logic specific to a given unit such a character, prop, or other object, you'll use the **Unit Flow** tab in the ~{ Unit Editor }~.
 This is useful for doing things like character controls, effects on props, and so on.